dsilva1994/dsilva1994/README.md

-### I am committed to be a professional strong in:
+### I am committed to being a strong professional in:
 - Collaborative work
 - Flexibility
 - Curiosity